 ContainmentI have picked up, moved, shaped,

 Jack Troy is a potter, teacher, and writer, from Huntingdon, Pennsylvania, where he taught at Juniata College for 39 years.
-Introduced to clay in 1962, he has taught more than 185 workshops in the U. S., Canada, New Zealand, Australia, and Great Britain.
+Introduced to clay in 1962, he has taught 237 workshops to date (July 2014) in the U. S., Canada, New Zealand, Australia, and Great Britain.

 He has worked at the Institute of Ceramic Studies, Jingdezhen, China; and was an invited artist at the Shigaraki Ceramic Cultural Park, in Japan.
 His education in ceramics has included trips to 13 countries.